 The areas shown on Figure 3 - Land Use Concept Plan designated as Drainage Open Space include the wet ponds and parts of the Linear Park system.
 These areas will be used to mitigate stormwater runoff in the event of a 1-in-2 year (or greater) storm event and will be designated as Drainage Open Space parcels rather than Municipal Reserve.
 Although designated as Drainage Open Space parcels, the landscaping of these areas will be done to a linear park standard.
-In addition to managing stormwater runoff generated from within the neighbourhood, the ponds will also receive some overflow from existing neighbourhoods to the east in order to mitigate existing stormwater runoff, additional filtering and cleaning of runoff will occur as runoff is absorbed while passing over the groundcover.
+In addition to managing stormwater runoff generated from within the neighbourhood, the ponds will also receive some overflow from existing neighbourhoods to the east in order to mitigate existing stormwater management issues.
+In those areas where drainage parcels and linear parks accommodate stormwater runoff, additional filtering and cleaning of runoff will occur as runoff is absorbed while passing over the groundcover.
 Any excess water not held in ponds or absorbed will be captured by catch basins and will enter the piped underground storm drainage system.